adnissen/atci/README.md

-# Autotranscript
+# ATCI

-Autotranscript is a powerful web-based video transcription system that automatically converts your video files to searchable text.
+ATCI is a powerful web-based video transcription system that automatically converts your video files to searchable text.
 Built with Elixir/Phoenix and React, it provides a beautiful interface for managing, viewing, and searching through your video transcripts.

-## 🎯 Why Autotranscript?
+## 🎯 Why ATCI?

-- **Automatic Processing**: Drop video files in a folder and Autotranscript handles the rest
+- **Automatic Processing**: Drop video files in a folder and ATCI handles the rest
 - **Smart Transcription**: Uses Whisper AI for accurate speech-to-text conversion
 - **Existing Subtitles**: Automatically extracts and uses existing subtitles when available
 - **Beautiful Web UI**: Modern React interface for browsing and searching transcripts